smatechnologies/ibm-i-agent-docs/docs/commands-utilities/commands.md

 ### LSAM database management
 - **SMARGZ**: Reorganize LSAM database
   - Utilizes SMASUP command and additional instructions to backup and completely manage the size of the LSAM database library.
 Refer to the discussion below; also refer to SMASUP command in this topic and the topics on (a) Debug Mode and (b) Events and Utilities Menu.

+### Automated database maintenance
+A Series of stand-alone commands can be used to automate maintenance of certain IBM i LSAM master files.
+For detailed information about the parameters of each command, refer to the "Screens and Windows" sections of each of the Agent features.

+These commands could be executed by OpCon jobs configured as IBM i Batch command jobs, as long as the User assigned to the job has authority to use the LSAM programs and to update the LSAM master files in the SMADTA library.

+The commands could also be executed by Step records of an IBM i LSAM Multi-Step Script job or by Response Rules connected to Data Capture Rules that are linked to the SCANSPLF command, to Operator Replay script jobs or to LSAM Message Management Parameters.

+- **MLTJOBSTS**: Change the Active/Inactive status of a Multi-Step Job Script Step record.

+- **ADDMLTJOBS, CHGMLTJOBS, DLTMLTJOBS**: Add, change or delete Script master records (and all associated Script Steps) from the Multi-Step Job master files.

+- **ADDMLTJOBT, CHGMLTJOBT, DLTMTJOBT**: Add, change or delete Script Step master records from the Multi-Step Job Script Step master file.

+- **ADDTRKPAR, CHGTRKPAR, DLTTRKPAR**: Add, change or delete the LSAM Job Tracking Parameter records.
+Please remember that changes to the LSAM Job Tracking Parameter records may also require changes to pre-registered Job Master records in the OpCon server's database, depending on which fields are updated by the CHGTRKPAR command.

 ### Manage LSAM PTFs (software patches)
 (Refer to PTF and Security Menu for additional information.)